openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step8.md

 ```
 </small>

-Then, delete the memcached-operator.
+Then, delete the memcached-operator deployment.

 `oc delete -f deploy/operator.yaml`{{execute}}

-Verify that the memcached-operator is no longer running:
+Finally, verify that the memcached-operator is no longer running.

 `oc get deployment`{{execute}}